bluehabit/BlogPosts/CSS/CSS Only Animations.md

 To be more specific `<input type="radio">` and `<input type="checkbox" >`.

 ## Input Type: Radio and Checkbox

 Every HTML element object has properties.
-HTML elements are just like any other object that we may be accustom to working within javascript, they have properties and methods.
+HTML elements are just like any other object that we may be accustom to working within JavaScript, they have properties and methods.
 The property that we are particularly interested in for our purposes is `.checked`, this is something every input type of radio and checkbox have.
 We can leverage this to our advantage to manage the different states of our animation.

 In the case of the radio and checkbox input element they have two states, checked or unchecked.
 Just like a light switch that has two states, on or off.